Mixing Fronts in Smooth Chaotic Flows: Comparison to direct numerical simulations

 \subsection{Numerical scheme and convergence}

-The advection diffusion equation \eqref{eq:ADE_fluc} is solved using spectral decomposition in Fourier space.
-We have checked that the scalar field remains periodic even for $g>0$, such that Eq.~\eqref{eq:ADE_fluc_num} can be solved on the unit square.

-Following \citet{meunier2022diffuselet}, unidirectional advection with source is solved exactly with Fourier transform in a single coordinate, while diffusion is solved in the full spectral domain.
+In both scenarios, the advection-diffusion equation is solved using spectral decomposition in Fourier space.
+Following the numerical method developed in \citet{meunier2022diffuselet}, unidirectional advection with source is solved exactly with Fourier transform in a single coordinate, while diffusion is solved in the full spectral domain.
 Denoting $\tilde{c}_x$ (respectively $\tilde{c}_y$) the Fourier transform of $c$ in direction $x$ (respectively $y$), and $\Delta t\leq T/2$ the numerical time step, the advection part in the first half-time period ($iT<t<(i+1/2)T$),

 This yields

 Diffusion is solved sequentially in the full frequency domain,

 The second half period ($(i+1/2)T<t<(i+1)T$) is solved similarly, this time without source term, with